porterjamesj/virtualenvwrapper.el/README.md

 #### `venv-lsvirtualenv`

-Display all virtualenvs in a help buffer.
+Display all available virtualenvs in a help buffer.
 If you want to get use this noninteractively, use `(venv-list-virtualenvs)`.

 #### `venv-cdvirtualenv`